accehikllmr/Period-CLI-App/README.md

+# Period-CLI-App
 Command line interface application to track and predict menstrual cycles based on historical user data.

 *** User data is NOT securely stored, as it is in an unencrypted text file. ***